Welcome to LUNCH Groups®

 Time-limited School Year Programs for K-12 Students.
 These run from October to May each year and meet twice per month.
 There is also a parent support and education component.
 We will begin assessment for 2018-19 in July.
 Learn more

-- Year-Round Adult Program.
-We currently offer a single Adult Program for ages 18-26.
-It meets twice monthly on Mondays from 4-6:30pm.
-We are looking into the possibility of offering a second adult program for 18-22 year olds who require focus on more basic elements of socializing.
+Year-Round Adult Program.
+We will be taking a break for the month of July for our Adult Program for ages 18-26., which meets twice monthly on Mondays from 4-6:30pm.
+We will be opening a second program for adults 18-22 who require focus on more basic elements of socializing.
 Learn more

-- School-Based Programs.
-We can conduct programs in school settings that are based upon our LUNCH Groups® treatment model, combining current research-based behavior management techniques, social learning, and cognitive behavior treatment.
+School-Based Training.
+We can train school staff to conduct programs that are based upon our LUNCH Groups® treatment model, combining current research-based behavior management techniques, social learning, and cognitive behavior treatment.
 Dr. Gale is certified by the CA Dept of Education as a Nonpublic Agency.
+Contact us if you wish more information.

 Are you a professional looking to begin your own groups?
 Read our latest article, Developing/Running Transdiagnostic Social Skills Intervention Programs for Children & Adolescents (Originally published in THE LOS ANGELES PSYCHOLOGIST, Fall 2017).
 For a list of other selected publication and presentations, click here.